cakephp/docs/en/core-libraries/helpers/session.rst

     Used to check is a session is valid in a view.

-Displaying notifications or flash messages
+Displaying Notifications or Flash Messages
 ==========================================

 .. php:method:: flash(string $key = 'flash', array $params = array())